LIVE ANALYSIS May 28, 2026

 Dependency-Track: Breaking Tenant Isolation with a Single PUT Request

 OWASP Dependency-Track ships a Portfolio ACL feature that promises multi-tenant isolation.
 Turns out it only blocks reads.
-A low-privileged user can suppress any vulnerability, rewrite triage decisions, and poison audit trails on projects they cannot even see.
-Here is how, and why the maintainers called it a documented gap.
+A low-privileged user can suppress any vulnerability, rewrite triage decisions, poison audit trails, and inject rogue projects into another team's hierarchy.
+Here is how.

 OWASP Dependency-Track is the go-to open-source platform for tracking vulnerabilities in your software supply chain.
 Companies use it to know which CVEs affect which products, and more importantly, to record what they decided to do about each one.
 “We accept the risk.”
 “This is a false positive.”
 “Not affected.”
 Those decisions live in Dependency-Track’s analysis records, and auditors rely on them.